 In June, 2010, the Fund ratified and approved the use of A+ Filings, LLC ("A+ Filings") to file its reports with the Securities and Exchange Commission.
-The Fund incurred \$7,000 and \$14,000 in services rendered by A+ Filings for the years ended December 31, 2012 and 2011, respectively.
+The Fund incurred \$7,000 in services rendered by A+ Filings for the year ended December 31, 2012.
 Mr. Kenneth I. Denos, Secretary of the Fund, held a majority of the voting shares of A+ Filings; however, Mr. Denos sold his interest in A+ Filings in March 2013.

 In November, 2011, Equus Energy, LLC, a wholly-owned subsidiary of the Fund, entered into a consulting agreement with Global Energy Associates, LLC ("Global Energy") to provide consulting services for energy related investments.
-Henry W. Hankinson, Director, is a managing partner and co-founder of Global Energy.
-For each of the years ended December 31, 2013 and 2012, payments to Global Energy totaled \$75,000.
+Henry W. Hankinson, Director of the Fund, is a managing partner and co-founder of Global Energy.
+For each of the years ended December 31, 2014, 2013 and 2012, payments to Global Energy totaled \$75,000.

 In respect of services provided to the Fund by members of the Board not in connection with their roles and duties as directors, the Fund pays a rate of \$250 per hour for services rendered.
-In connection with services rendered by Kenneth I. Denos, Secretary and Chief Compliance Officer of the Fund, the Fund incurred \$344,562 as of December 31, 2013, which is included as compensation expense.
-In connection with services rendered by Mr. Denos in 2012, the Fund incurred \$249,813 which is included in compensation expense as of December 31, 2012 statement of operations.
+During 2014, we paid Kenneth I. Denos, P.C., a professional corporation owned by Kenneth I. Denos, a director of the Fund, \$321,125 for services if provided to the Fund during the year.